coralproject/ask-docs/docs_dir/user/ask.md

 ## What is Ask?

-Ask is a tool enables editors to create embeddable calls for contributions, including text, photo, video, audio.
+Ask is a tool enables editors to create embeddable calls for contributions, including text, photo, video, and audio.
 The contributions can be connected to existing user profiles.
 Editors can manage high volumes of contributions, and display the best ones alongside the call.

 ## Who is Ask for?